 1950s cocktail dresses were womens’ special event dresses appropriate for dinners, parties, and romantic dates!
-Like most ’50s dresses, these came down to below the knee and were made of finer rayons, satins, silks, lace, damask, and high-end cottons.
+Like most ’50s dresses, these came down to below the knee and were made of finer rayons, satins, silks, lace, damask, velvet, and high-end cottons.
 They were usually solid colors in vibrant colors like emerald green, sapphire blue, and deep red.

 Cocktail Party Dress History

 50s cocktail party dress decoration could either be very minimal with a little glass beading around the neckline or fully covered in sequins.
 The beauty in most 1950s cocktail dresses was in the design of the pleating, ruching, folds, and gathers.
 The fabric was bunched and draped in interesting patterns around the bodice and sometimes in the skirt as well.
 Most dresses had a wide sash band or thin belt in the same material as the dress.
-Scroll down or click here to read more history of the 1950s cocktail dress.

 The first is what we consider swing dresses.
 They are full skirts, often worn with petticoats, with tight fitted bodices and either short cap sleeves or no sleeves at all.
 The sleeveless dress was a new invention in the 1950s and women embraced the fashion.

 The circle dress shape was the choice dress for housewives and casual office workers worn without thick petticoats.
 However for evening wear, the dresses were dressed up with nicer materials and prettier decorations and usually had several very puffy petticoats underneath.

 For very special formalwear, these full skirted dresses were longer and had larger amounts of tulle.
 Read more about full length and tea length prom and formal dresses here.